This game is based on a famous nursery rhyme.

 3. Invite each player to find a rhyme for this sentence and to write down it in their notebook.
 Allow the students a reasonable amount of time to complete this task.
 While they are working, circulate, monitor and assist, if necessary.

 How to Play.
-When everyone is ready, bring the class to order.
+When everyone has finished, bring the class to order.
 Afterwards, invite the players to take it in turns reading aloud their sentences.
 A typical game might start something like this:

 You: There was an old lady, who swallowed a fly,